 - You can purchase a new vehicle.
 Once you get rid of your old loan, you’ll be better placed to purchase a less expensive vehicle.

 - Save money.
-Once the transfer is approved, you can choose to go without a vehicle to save money on all of the costs of car ownership.
+Once you transfer a car loan to another person, you can choose to go without a vehicle to save money on all of the costs of car ownership.

 Transferring a car loan to another person comes with its fair share of drawbacks as well.
 These include the following: